ahmedsadman/covid19-bd/README.md

 As it is public API, you're free to use it for your projects.
 In your work, you must explicitly provide credits and also a link to this repository.
 For more detailed information please check LICENSE file.

 ## Documentation

+### Caching

+Developers should cache the last successful response.
+Because the server will be occassionally disabled to save minutes of free-tier Heroku dyno.

 ### Stats